-My name is Georges Alexandre Lenferna (although I go by Alex).
-I am a South African Fulbright Scholar pursuing my PhD in Philosophy at the University of Washington (Seattle) specializing in the ethics of climate change and climate justice.
-All my writing and research is freely available here, and also at the respective links to the left.
+My name is Georges Alexandre Lenferna (although I typically go by Alex).
+I am a Fulbright Scholar pursuing my PhD in Philosophy at the University of Washington (Seattle).
+My research specializes in the ethics of climate change or climate justice.
+My writing and research is freely available here, and also by following the respective links to the left.
 I am also engaged in a range of climate justice advocacy, including pushing for fossil fuel divestment, carbon taxes, and more.
 For a brief overview of my academic and advocacy work, you are welcome to read the respective sections below.

 Academics and Writing

-I am a South African Fulbright Scholar pursuing my PhD in Philosophy at the University of Washington.
-In my current research I attempt to take a philosophically grounded interdisciplinary approach to climate justice, poverty and inequality in a way which hopes to recognize and elucidate the intersections between other forms of justice.
+I am a Fulbright Scholar pursuing my PhD in Philosophy at the University of Washington.
+In my research I attempt to take a philosophically grounded interdisciplinary approach to climate justice, poverty and inequality in a way which hopes to recognize and elucidate the intersections between climate change and other forms of justice.
 My research has examined a range of related topics including climate change-induced migration, geoengineering, carbon taxes, climate reparations, global poverty, and the rights of nature.
-Currently, I am researching the ethics and economics of the carbon bubble & fossil fuel divestment movement (which I am turning into a book).
+My PhD focuses on the ethics and economics of the carbon bubble & fossil fuel divestment.

 Climate change is one of the greatest moral challenges of our time, and one that urgently requires action.
-Thus outside of the ‘ivory tower’ I occupy a number of (predominately unpaid) volunteer roles aimed at actively working towards climate justice.
+Thus outside of the my university work, I occupy a number of (predominately unpaid) volunteer roles aimed at actively working towards climate justice.
 Here is a list of some of the recent roles I have played within climate justice advocacy.
-If you are interested in finding out more or getting involved, please do not hesitate to contact me.
+If you are interested in finding out more or getting involved, please do not hesitate to contact me (details below):

 – For a number of years I was a leader of Confronting Climate Change, a Seattle based student-group dedicated to the fight for climate justice.
-We engage policy makers; educate members of the public; and organize the public for grassroots action on climate change.
-Currently we have a strong focus on fossil fuel divestment, and hence we operate primarily under the moniker of Divest UW.
-We have been successful in divesting the University of Washington from coal, making us the largest and richest public university to do so at the time.
-We have also successfully lobbied for 10s of millions worth of investment in clean energy and more.
+We were successful in divesting the University of Washington from coal, making us the largest and richest public university to do so at the time.
+We have also successfully lobbied for $10s of millions worth of investment in clean energy and more.

-Before coming to the United States, back home in South Africa, alongside my academic work, I was involved in, co-founded, and/or led a number of primarily youth-driven climate change and sustainable development-focused organizations and campaigns.
-We worked on a number of projects, including using indigenous amaXhosa knowledge to help low income communities build resilience, an environmental education program working with low-income schools, a campaign to fight against proposed fracking plans in South Africa, a campaign advocating for South Africa to put in place a socially and ecologically just carbon tax, and more.
-Hopefully upon returning to South Africa (or elsewhere on the African continent) I can continue to work along similar lines, combining research, advocacy, and community-based work to help create a more socially and ecologically just world.
-Time will only tell, but for now those are my aspirations…
+Alongside my studies, I was involved in, helped found, and/or lead a number of primarily youth-driven climate change and sustainable development-focused organizations and campaigns.
+In that stead, I worked on a number of projects, including: using indigenous amaXhosa knowledge to help low income communities build resilience; an environmental education program working with low-income schools; a campaign to fight against proposed fracking plans in South Africa; a campaign advocating for South Africa to put in place a carbon tax, and more.

 I use social media primarily to disseminate articles and information relevant to issues of environmental, climate and social justice.
 Although a lot of the content is global in nature, much is particular to the African, South African and North American context.
 If you’re interested in connecting on social media, you can connect to me on Facebook here, Twitter here, or follow the widgets on the top right corner of this page.

 Please feel free to contact me if you have questions, comments or would like to get in touch.
 My email address is: alexlenferna [at] gmail dot com